-Output verification option.
+''' Output verification option.
 Must be one of "fix", "silentfix", "ignore", "warn", or "exception".
-See Verification options for more info.
+May also be any combination of "fix" or "silentfix" with "+ignore", +warn, or +exception" (e.g. ''"fix+warn").
+See Verification options for more info. '''

 Verify that the value in the CHECKSUM keyword matches the value calculated for the current HDU CHECKSUM.